woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 Plots relating to the resonance being reconstructed from the top truth children, where the resonance tops decay either Hadronically, Leptonically or Hadronically-Leptonically.
 - **TruthChildrenKinematics**:
 This selection implementation aims to investigate the delta-R dependency of the parent top PT and how closely clustered the children are together.
-- **ResonanceFromTruthJets**:
+- **ResonanceMassTruthJets**:
-Plots the invariant Mass of the injected resonance using truth jets and truth leptons.
+Plots the invariant Mass of the injected resonance using truth jets and assoicated truth leptons.
+The general event selections to produce these plots are as follows:
+    - The event needs to have exactly two tops originating from a resonance
+    - If any of the truth jets from a resonant top also contains a non-resonant top contribution, the event is rejected.
+    - However, if a truth jet contains two tops, and both are marked as resonant, then the event is included.
+- **ResonanceMassTruthJetsNoSelection**:
+Similar to **ResonanceMassTruthJets** except that no selection criteria is applied (except the basic 4-top event and 2-Resonant tops).
+A few additional kinematic plots are also created, e.g. $\Delta R$ between truth jets, n-Tops merged, etc.

 ## Figures Produced:
 ### ZPrimeMatrix: